seven-vector-databases/seven-vector-databases.github.io/src/part-main/day5-neo4j.md

 If you do not already have an instance:

-1. Go to [https://console.neo4j.io](https://console.neo4j.io) and create an account
+1. Go to [Neo4j Console](https://console.neo4j.io) and create an account
 2. Click **Create free instance**
-3. Download or copy the generated admin credentials immediately
+3. Download or copy the generated admin credentials

 ### Configuration